Educational Leadership

 Admission Information

-Admission into the Ed.D in Educational Leadership program is based on academic qualifications, appropriate experience and application packet quality.
+Admission into the Ed.D. in Educational Leadership program is based on academic qualifications, appropriate experience and application packet quality.
 Admission decisions are made without regard to race, ethnicity, religion, disability, age, gender or sexual orientation.

 Admission Criteria

-• Master's degree in education or related field*
+• A master’s degree in education or related field from an accredited institution.

 International Applicants